 Individuals with narcissistic personality disorder often will seem to have a grandiose sense of self-importance.
 They routinely overestimate their abilities and inflate their accomplishments, often appearing boastful and pretentious.
 People with narcissistic personality disorder may blithely assume that others attribute the same value to their efforts and may be surprised when the praise they expect and feel they deserve is not forthcoming.
 Often implicit in the inflated judgments of their own accomplishments is an underestimation (devaluation) of the contributions of others.

-Individuals with narcissistic personality disorder generally require excessive admiration.
+It’s perhaps not surprising to learn that individuals with NPD generally expect and require excessive admiration.
 Their self-esteem is almost invariably very fragile.
 They may be preoccupied with how well they are doing and how favorably they are regarded by others.
 This often takes the form of a need for constant attention and admiration.
 They may expect their arrival to be greeted with great fanfare and are astonished if others do not covet their possessions.
 They may constantly fish for compliments, often with great charm.

 A sense of entitlement is evident in these individuals’ unreasonable expectation of especially favorable treatment.
 They expect to be catered to and are puzzled or furious when this does not happen.
 For example, they may assume that they do not have to wait in line and that their priorities are so important that others should defer to them, and then get irritated when others fail to assist “in their very important work.”